Speelka Agent

 Configuration can be provided using YAML, JSON, or environment variables.

-Example configuration files are available in the site/examples directory:
+Example configuration files are in site/examples:

-• site/examples/minimal.yaml: Basic agent configuration in YAML format
+• site/examples/minimal.yaml: Basic agent config (YAML)

-• site/examples/ai-news.yaml: AI news agent configuration in YAML format
+• site/examples/ai-news.yaml: AI news agent config (YAML)

-• site/examples/architect.yaml: Architect agent configuration in YAML format
+• site/examples/architect.yaml: Architect agent config (YAML)

 agent: